-Urhobo Blow or UB, Ubi ejeh [meaning: service of punches] or Ohore r’ubi [meaning: battle of punches], is a traditional martial art developed or modified by the Urhobos for military purposes, initially, but has been witnessed in recent times as a ceremonial contest of strength by young males at annual or seasonal festivals.
-UB has its similarities with mainstream boxing, but the differences are quite divergent.
-Many ethnic groups along coastal West Africa have their idiosyncratic boxing and wrestling arts.
-Still, the main distinguishing feature of UB is that the knock-out punch hand is placed by fighters on their backs just above the buttocks during fights.
-UB is gradually becoming extinct due to lack of interest, funding, organisation, and exposure but may make a glorious comeback as a mixed martial art of international importance.
-UB was once and can still be a source of great community pride and make heroes.
-What makes UB unique and worthy of attention?
+Urhobo Blow (UB), Ubi ejeh [service of punches] or Ohonre r’ubi [battle of punches], is a traditional martial art developed by the Urhobos for military action, but in recent times, it became a contest of strength by young males at annual or seasonal festivals.
+UB has its similarities with mainstream boxing, but the differences are steep.
+Many ethnic groups in Africa have their own boxing and wrestling arts.
+Still, the distinct feature of UB is that fighters place their knock-out punch hand on their backs just above the buttocks during fights.
+UB is over the years is becoming extinct due to lack of interest and exposure, but may make a big comeback as a mixed martial art of international status.
+UB was once a source of great community pride and made heroes.
+So, what makes UB worthy of attention?

-UB can be lethal or pre-lethal.
-Its lethality comes from its original use in inter-community and inter-ethnic wars.
-Oral tradition holds that Urhobo warriors were strong fighters but outside the use of weapons were also skilled wrestlers.
-However, it is common knowledge that wrestling was useful for one-to-one fighting only, UB thus was evolved to increase the number of men a warrior could fight with the same amount of strength expended in a single fight of wrestling.
-The military version included a lot of dirty tricks that could incapacitate enemies very quickly.
-Jaw-smashing, retinal detachment, Adam’s Apple busting, nose splitting, testicle flattening, bowel movement enforcement were some of the objects of the art.
-It was particularly useful against enemies who knew nothing about it.
+The art of UB can be lethal or crippling to its victims.
+Its danger comes from its original use in inter-community and inter-ethnic wars.
+Oral tradition holds that Urhobo warriors were fearsome fighters, skilled in using weapons and wrestling.
+However, common knowledge tells us wrestling is useful for one-to-one fighting only.
+UB’s evolution was thus to increase the number of men a warrior could fight with the same amount of strength spent in a single wrestle.
+It was less efficient to fight on the ground.
+The warrior version of UB included a lot of dirty tricks that could incapacitate enemies fast.
+Jaw-smashing, eye blinding, Adam’s Apple busting, nose splitting, testicle flattening, and bowel movement enforcement were some objects of the art.
+UB was most effective against enemies who knew nothing about it.

-The ceremonial form of UB is much tamer and suitable for spectacle.
-A genuine and fantastic sport, it is long observed to be more a test of speed, mental alertness and athletic coordination than sheer strength.
-Many strong and good fighters have been thoroughly embarrassed in a UB arena by opponents they could easily defeat in a typical street-fight.
-UB has its own clear rules and features and produces champions of those who master the art.
-One must be a proven competent traditional wrestler before he can be rookie in a guild of UB fighters, which are now rare.
+The ceremonial form of UB is much tamer and suitable for events.
+A genuine and fantastic sport, long-time observers regard it as more a test of speed, mental alertness, and athletic skill than sheer strength.
+Omasasare oye ohonre [Agility is the fight].
+Opponents have embarrassed many strong and good fighters in a UB arena, men who could defeat them with ease in street-fights.
+UB has its own clear rules and features, and produces champions of those who master the art.
+One must be a competent traditional wrestler and dancer.
+Then he can join a guild of UB fighters, now rare.

-The first main feature of UB is that its object is defeating the opponent by inflicting punches on him.
-A fight is either won by knock-out or submission [due to sustaining injury or futility of continuing].
-Roughly two-thirds of the contests end in draws.
-The punches range is very limited.
-The jabbing hand is usually the weaker one, Obor r’ive, [meaning: the second hand], and is primarily used to deliver lead punches and jabs to create opportunities for the stronger hand usually in the form of combinations.
-Some fighters can use the weaker hand to deliver knock-out punches, the strong hand placed on their backs.
+The first key feature of UB is its object; defeating the opponent by inflicting punches on him.
+Knock-out or submission wins a fight [because of injuries or referee stoppages].
+Around two-thirds of the contests end in draws.
+The range of punches is very limited.
+The jabbing hand is the weaker one, Obor r’ive, [meaning: the second hand], and fighters use it to deliver lead punches and create opportunities for the stronger hand, as combinations.
+Some fighters can use the weaker hand to deliver knock-out punches, the strong-hand placed on their backs.

-Committed UB fighters (there are no professionals) usually train their arms to be similarly able.
-The stronger arm, Obor r’Ode [meaning: big hand] or Obor r’Ozighe [meaning: the hand of terror], is delivered mostly as a roundhouse punch, Kperivwi [meaning: Go to the Land of the Ancestors].
-The punch swings from a place on the back of the fighter at the opponent.
-If it connects with the jaw of the opponent has to be reset by a traditional doctor.
-A few fighters use mainstream tactics, strictly.
-Ubituevu [meaning: the diarrhoea punch] is a roundhouse punch which delivered effectively to stomach causes the recipient to poop his pants instantly!
+Committed UB fighters (there are no professionals) train their arms to be equally able.
+The stronger arm, Obor r’Ode [big hand] or Obor r’Ozighe [the hand of terror], fighters use it mostly as a roundhouse punch, Kperivwi [Go to the Land of the Ancestors].
+The punch swings from the fighter’s back at opponents.
+If it connects the opponent’s jaw, it will need resetting by a traditional doctor.
+A few fighters use unknown tactics to surprise opponents.
+Ubituevu [meaning: the diarrhoea punch] is a roundhouse punch which when landed on the stomach causes the recipient to poop his pants instantly!

-The second main feature is the stance of the fighter, which gives him the most upright support.
-Unlike boxing where the fighter’s legs are usually close together, the UB fighter keeps his feet as far apart as is useful.
-It gives fighters much stability and aids the moving of the upper body from the path of a Kperivwi.
-UB fighters had been doing this routinely for centuries before Ameican boxer Muhammad Ali made it famous.
+The second key feature is the fighter’s stance, which gives him the most upright support.
+Unlike boxing, where the fighter’s legs are usually close together, the UB fighter keeps his feet as far apart as is useful.
+It gives fighters much stability and aids, derieoma, the moving of the upper body from the path of a Kperivwi blow.
+UB fighters had been doing this routinely for centuries before American boxer Muhammad Ali made it famous.
 If the left hand is the stronger, the left leg would be behind and vice versa.
-The deft footwork of the fighter in maintaining and regaining balance, deceiving and teasing the opponent, and for crucial offensive and defensive movements often tends to be the most technical part of a contest; much stamina is a requirement, and it needs to be executed and sustained.
+The deft footwork of the fighter in maintaining and regaining balance, deceiving, and teasing the opponent, and for crucial offensive and defensive movements, often is the most technical part of a contest; much stamina is a requirement, and it needs sustaining and renewal.

-The third main feature of UB is that the wide spacing between the feet makes the front leg vulnerable to Ofro’owor [leg snatching], which allows a fighter to catch the ankle of an opponent and fell him; it is a legitimate move.
-It is forbidden to hit a man fallen by tripping, slipping, leg-pulling or punches.
+The third key feature of UB is that the wide spacing between the feet makes the front leg vulnerable to Ofro’owor [leg snatching], which allows a fighter to catch the ankle of an opponent and fell him; it is a legitimate move.
+The rules forbid fighters to touch an opponent felled by tripping, slipping, leg-pulling or punches.
 Leg snatching is a usually tricky ploy to weaken the opponent’s confidence since it generates much humour and sometimes ridicules from spectators.
-Furthermore, leg snatching is a precarious move, and fighters only resort to it when they calculate its safe to do so.
-Over a quarter of all knock-outs arise from miscalculations for leg snatching; it exposes the fighter and prevents him at that moment from using either hand effectively for defence.
+Furthermore, leg snatching is a risky move, and fighters only resort to it when they calculate it’s safe to do so.
+Over a quarter of all knock-outs arise from errors for leg snatching; it exposes the fighter and prevents him at that moment from using either hand for effective defence.

 There are no active referees during a UB contest.
-However, there are passive referees on the lines, Useri [meaning: witnesses], that would intervene or terminate a fight if one or both fighters resort to any form of foul play or an injury occurs.
+However, there are passive referees on the lines, Useri [witnesses], that would intervene or end a fight if one or both fighters’ resort to any form of foul play or an injury occurs.
 Dirty fighters are rare in the sport.
-You can always have the assurance of a fair fight.
-UB fighters also do have their trainers on the lines, enforce the rules.
+You always have assured of a fair fight.
+UB fighters also have their trainers on the lines, enforce the rules.
 There are no time-outs or breaks during a match.
-Once a fighting match starts it is only stopped after knock-outs, submissions, the expiry of the fight time-limit [5 to 20 mins] or an intervention by the Useri.
+Once a fighting match starts, it is only stops after knock-outs, submissions, the expiry of the fight time-limit [5 to 20 mins] or an intervention by the Useri.
 It was and still is a proud and clean sport, not without occupational hazards.

 The victory brings pride and honour to the winner, but loss brings lesser pride and just as much honour to the vanquished.
 The ethos of the sport is competing.
-While winning is not everything, it is always better than losing.
-Long reigning undefeated champions are rare if at in the competition but the pride of winning and contesting remains.
-Best of all is the winner’s community shares in satisfaction like they do in most sports.
+Winning is not everything, it’s always better than losing.
+Long reigning undefeated champions are rare in the competition, but the pride of winning and contesting remains.
+The winner’s community shares in the satisfaction like they do in most sports.

 The reader can judge for themselves if UB is a viable and worthy martial cum sport from the description given above and worth reviving.